simondankelmann/Bluetooth-LE-Spam/README.md

 For additional information about the Google Fast Pair Service, you can find it [here](https://developers.google.com/nearby/fast-pair/landing-page)

+### Microsoft Swift Pair
+This app can spoof BLE advertisers that mimic devices supporting the Microsoft Swift Pairing Service.
+If Swift Pair notifications are enabled on a nearby Windows 10 (or later) device, it will receive a flood of notifications regarding nearby devices.

+For additional information about the Microsoft Swift Pair Service, you can find it [here](https://learn.microsoft.com/en-us/windows-hardware/design/component-guidelines/bluetooth-swift-pair)

 ## Range
 Since the official Bluetooth Low Energy API provided by Google's Android SDK allows you to set the TX Power level and include it in the advertiser's payload, but doesn't permit direct modification of the byte values actually transmitted in the payload, the range of the Fast Pair functionality is somewhat limited.
 The receiving devices calculate the transmitter's proximity based on the actual received signal strength and the transmitted byte in the payload, which contains the TX Power level the transmitter used.
 However, devices like the Flipper Zero have the capability to modify this byte, significantly extending their range.